MicrosoftDocs/cloud-adoption-framework/docs/secure/innovation-security.md

 ---
 # Applying the Continuous Security Development Lifecycle (Continuous SDL) approach

 Innovation is the lifeblood of an organization in the digital age and needs to be both enabled and protected.
 Innovation security protects the processes and data of innovation against cyberattacks.
-Innovation in the digital age takes the form of developing applications using the DevOps or [DevSecOps](./devsecops-controls.md) method to rapidly innovate without waiting for the traditional waterfall ship schedule that can take months or years between releases.
+Innovation in the digital age takes the form of developing applications using the DevOps or [DevSecOps](./devsecops-controls.md) method.
+This approach allows organizations to rapidly innovate without waiting for traditional waterfall ship schedules that can take months or years between releases.

 ![DevSecOps heart](./media/devsecops-heart.png)